How to Choose a New School: Questions to Ask Educators and Administrators

 Every school search begins with a list of possibilities.
 The easiest way to find schools in your area is with an online search, which is how more than 42% of parents in a recent ADDitude survey said they’d identified school alternatives.

-When Penny Williams began evaluating new schools for her son, who has ADHD and high-functioning autism, “I just Googled and started looking at websites and figuring out what they offered and what their educational approach was,” she says.
+When Penny Williams began evaluating new schools for her son, who has ADHD and autism, “I just Googled and started looking at websites and figuring out what they offered and what their educational approach was,” she says.

 You’ll find public schools — including charter schools — through your local board of education.
 Greatschools.org also offers a searchable directory of public schools that includes test scores, student progress, and information about the school environment.
 The National Center for Education Statistics runs a directory of private schools, which you can search by location, grade, and program type.
+The National Association of Independent Schools also allows you to search for schools in their directory.

 Step 2: Ask for Recommendations